Analysis of switching operation in quantum conveyance: Exact analysis in moving harmonic potential

 \subsection{Example-Sinusoidal motion}

-Let us here take an example of moving harmonic potential problem, with the motion is given by a sinusoidal form, namely \(x_2(t) = A \cos(\omega t)\).
-In this case time derivatives of \(x_2(t)\) are found to be
+Let us here take an example of moving harmonic potential problem, with the motion is given by a sinusoidal form, namely \(x_0(t) = A \cos(\Omega t)\).
+Note that the driving frequency \(\Omega\) of the potential motion should be distinguished from the intrinsic frequency \(\omega\) of the harmonic trapping potential.
+In this case time derivatives of \(x_0(t)\) are found to be

 giving rise to